GhostMEn20034/quizazello/README.md

 # Quizazello
-This is a simple script for making great tests and quizzes.
+This is a simple script for creating great tests and quizzes.

+## Features
+- Reads databases and asks players questions at random
+- Removes questions from the list so that they do not repeat
+- Saves the remaining questions in a file
+- Helps players if they don't know the correct answer
+- Allows players to misspell words (configurable)
+- Gives points and penalties for answers

 ## Installation
 Please make sure you see all files.